GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/RCMC.rst

     DEPC-treated water      975 µL
     ======================= =========

+    .. warning:: DTT stock should be collected as a separate waste stream.

 38. On ice, start defrosting NEBuffer 2.1 and ATP for the end labeling and Biotin-dATP, Biotin-dCTP, dTTP, dGTP, and T4 DNA ligase buffer for the end labeling step.

 MNase digestion